ZonCen/dotman/README.md

 ## ✨ Features (MVP)
 - **Add**: move a file into the dotfiles repo and replace it with a symlink.
 - **List**: show all files currently tracked in the repo.
 - **Remove**: restore a file from the repo by removing the symlink and moving the file back.
+- **Sync**: push and pulls files from repo to github repository.

 ---